i2000s/en/notebooks/SystemAdmin.md

 ```

 The last step had verified that all of the commands worked out for this resizing operation between / and /home logical volumes.
+In case that `/etc/fstab` has used UUID to mount the volume groups, you may also need to update the new UUID in `/etc/fstab` accordingly.
+The new UUIDs can be found by `sudo blkid`.

 ## Manage application menu
 On XFCE or GNOME desktop environment of Linux OS, one can browse applications on a dropdown menu.